kedro-org/kedro/docs/source/06_resources/01_faq.md

 As we see it, Kedro emphasises a seamless transition from development to production without slowing the pace of the experimentation stage, because it:

 - **Simplifies data access,** using YAML configuration to define a single-source of truth for all data sources that your workflow requires
-- **Uses a familiar data interface,** by borrowing arguments from Pandas and Spark APIs meaning you don't have to learn a new API
+- **Uses a familiar data interface,** by borrowing arguments from Pandas and Spark APIs meaning you do not have to learn a new API
 - **Has a minimal pipeline syntax,** that uses Python functions
 - **Makes datasets 1st-level citizens,**  resolving task running order according to what each task produces and consumes, meaning you don't need to explicitly define dependencies between tasks
 - **Has built-in runner selection,** choosing sequential or parallel runner functionality is a `kedro run` argument